 What these skills are

-nao publishes five context-engineering skills β€” standard SKILL.md files (YAML frontmatter + markdown) that any agentic CLI (Claude Code, Codex, Cursor, the Claude Agent SDK, …) can load and invoke.
-Each skill is a self-contained workflow that automates one stage of the Context Engineering lifecycle: scoping a project, writing rules, building a test suite, auditing what’s there, and adding a semantic layer once tests show metric gaps.
+Each skill is a self-contained workflow that automates one stage of the Context Engineering lifecycle: scoping a project, writing rules, building a test suite, auditing whatβs there, adding a semantic layer once tests show metric gaps, and deploying context to production via CI.

 These skills are for the human/agent driving nao (in their IDE or terminal).
-They are different from the runtime skills the chat agent calls at query time β€” see Tools, MCPs, Skills for those.
+They are different from the runtime skills the chat agent calls at query time β see Tools, MCPs, Skills for those.

 Install

 The published source of truth lives at github.com/getnao/nao/tree/main/skills.
-Install all five into the current project’s .claude/skills/ with:
+Install all five into the current projectβs .claude/skills/ with:

 nao skills add getnao/nao